LiangLouise/currency_report/README.md

 `API_KEY`: Your Server Chan API Key to push the message

-`job(currency)`: Specify which Currency you want to compare with CNY, available choices are:
+`job(currencies)`: Specify a list of which Currency you want to compare with CNY, available choices are:
 * AUD
 * BRL
 * CAD